Nonadiabatic Correction and Adiabatic Criteria of Noninteracting Quantum Dot Systems: Adiabatic pumping and nonadiabatic correction

 Comparing the charge transfer induced by a driving operation and its time-reversed operation, one can see that the $2n$-th-order correction disappears when the system is in equilibrium.
 Let us consider a driving protocol $C$ defined in the parameter space, such as,

 and its time-reversed protocol $\bar{C}$, such as,

-In general, the amount of charge transfer induced by $C$ and $\bar{C}$ can vary, because steady charge current flows between the reservoirs.
+In general, the amount of charge transfer induced by $C$ and $\bar{C}$ can vary, when steady charge current flows between the reservoirs or an external magnetic field is applied.
 This indicates that when the system is in equilibrium, that is, when the temperature and chemical potential are the same among all the reservoirs, there is no steady charge current and the amount of charge transfer induced by $C$ and $\bar{C}$ should satisfy the following relation:

 Here, $\delta Q [C]$ denotes the amount of charge transfer under the driving protocol $C$.
 Let us consider the adiabatic expansion of $\delta Q[C]$ and $\delta Q[\bar{C}]$.

 Focusing on the first-order corrections (adiabatic pumping terms), they satisfy an anti-symmetric relation,